opendocsg/slw-judgments-backfill/2014_SGCA_40/report.md

 **The relevant legal principles**

 51     It is now axiomatic that there will be minimal curial intervention in arbitral proceedings.
-As the Judge acknowledged at [67] of the Judgment, citing our decision in _Soh Beng Tee & Co Pte Ltd v Fairmount Development Pte Ltd_ [2007] 3 SLR(R) 86 (“ _Soh Beng Tee_ ”) (at [65(c)]), the principle of minimal curial intervention flows from “the need to encourage finality in the arbitral process as well as the deemed acceptance by the parties to an arbitration of the attendant risks of having only a very limited right of recourse to the courts”.
+As the Judge acknowledged at [67] of the Judgment, citing our decision in _Soh Beng Tee & Co Pte Ltd v Fairmount Development Pte Ltd_ <span class="citation">[2007] 3 SLR(R) 86</span> (“ _Soh Beng Tee_ ”) (at [65(c)]), the principle of minimal curial intervention flows from “the need to encourage finality in the arbitral process as well as the deemed acceptance by the parties to an arbitration of the attendant risks of having only a very limited right of recourse to the courts”.

 52     A “very limited right of recourse to the courts” is statutorily available where there has been a denial of natural justice – in the context of this appeal, when an arbitrator does not consider one party’s case and thereby fails to deal with an essential issue in the dispute.